flutter/website/src/release/breaking-changes/image-provider-load-buffer.md

 ---
 title: Adding ImageProvider.loadBuffer
 description: ImageProviders must now be implemented using the new loadBuffer API instead of the existing load API.
 ---

 ## Summary

-* `ImageProvider` now has a method called `loadBuffer` which functions similarly to `load`, except that it decodes from an `ui.ImmutableBuffer`.
+* `ImageProvider` now has a method called `loadBuffer` that functions similarly to `load`, except that it decodes from an `ui.ImmutableBuffer`.
 * `ui.ImmutableBuffer` can now be created directly from an asset key.
 * The `AssetBundle` classes can now load an `ui.ImmutableBuffer`.
-* The `PaintingBinding` now has a method called `instantiateImageCodecFromBuffer` which functions similarly to `instantiateImageCodec`.
+* The `PaintingBinding` now has a method called `instantiateImageCodecFromBuffer`, which functions similarly to `instantiateImageCodec`.
 * `ImageProvider.load` is now deprecated, it will be removed in a future release.